aaronaddleman/mygitbook/second-chapter.md

 Ok this is really nice when I want to insert a link, it scans the content for linkable items \(headings\)

+# Ok, this is v1 branch

+I imagine this is just a git branch that I can merge later on.